Ambulance Trapped by Rising Tide at Camber Sands on New Year’s Day

-The ambulance service expressed gratitude to everyone who helped.
-Lucky for them, the stranded ambulance was able to drive away under its own power.
+The South East Coast Ambulance Service expressed heartfelt thanks to everyone involved.
+Thankfully, the stranded ambulance was able to drive away under its own power, ready to tackle the next call.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.